-Publix Buttercream Icing is known to be one of the best Buttercream frostings you can get in a store.
+Publix Buttercream Icing is known to be one of the best Buttercream icings you can get in a store.
 For years, people have requested a buttercream icing that tastes just like the one they use in Publix supermarkets.
-Everyone needs to have a dependable and good tasting icing in their personal library, because not all of us are fortunate enough to live in an area where we can go down to our local Publix and purchase some of their famous buttercream icing.
+Everyone needs to have a dependable and good tasting frosting in their personal library because not all of us are fortunate enough to live in an area where we can go down to our local Publix and purchase some of their famous buttercream icings.

 Publix Buttercream Icing

 So when you want to make some buttercream icing, something flavorful that looks fabulous, this buttercream icing won’t let you down.
-By using both vegetable shortening and butter, you will have an icing that tastes wonderful, and will hold up in a warm room without losing shape.
+By using both vegetable shortening and butter, you will have an icing that tastes fantastic and will hold up in a warm room without losing shape.